• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: RetailTouchPoints.com | Apple Podcasts | Spotify

-Alicia Esposito hosts Retail Remix through Retail TouchPoints, one of the most respected B2B media brands in the retail industry.
-The show brings in senior leaders from major retail and ecommerce brands to discuss strategy, technology, and what’s actually working at scale.
+Nicole Silberstein hosts Retail Remix through Retail TouchPoints, one of the most respected B2B media brands in the retail industry.
+The show has published over 265 episodes and brings in senior leaders from major retail and ecommerce brands to discuss strategy, technology, and what’s actually working at scale.

-If you want to understand how larger brands are thinking about omnichannel, personalization, loyalty, and the future of retail – and how those trends trickle down to DTC and Shopify operators – Retail Remix gives you that perspective in a format that’s accessible and consistently well-produced.
+If you want to understand how larger brands are thinking about omnichannel, personalization, loyalty, and the future of retail (and how those trends trickle down to DTC and Shopify operators) Retail Remix gives you that perspective in a format that’s accessible and consistently well produced.
+Recent episodes have covered topics ranging from AI in the shopping experience to the rise of private label brands, giving listeners a front row seat to where enterprise retail is heading.

 14. Ecommerce Coffee Break